-In this unit participants develop and clarify their awareness and thinking around dilemmas in professional ethics and practice.
-Emphasis will be placed on the development of personal standards of practice and on the acquisition and application of decision-making processes.
-Ethical thinking, codes of practice, and approaches to applying these codes to actual practice dilemmas, will be explored with particular attention paid to current and developing areas of ethical challenge.
-Contemporary counselling practice obligations and issues such as the demands of maintaining competence when working within diverse settings and with diverse populations.
+In this unit participants develop and clarify their awareness and thinking around ethical and practice dilemmas within professional counselling practice.
+Emphasis will be placed on the development of personal standards of practice and on the acquisition and application of decision‐making processes.
+Contemporary counselling practice obligations and issues such as the demands of maintaining competence and quality assurance; working as a counsellor within diverse settings and with diverse populations and the provision of consultancy will be addressed.
+Ethical thinking, codes of practice for counsellors and approaches to applying these codes to actual practice dilemmas will be explored, with particular attention paid to current and developing areas of ethical challenge.

 |Unit name||Professional Ethics and Practice|

 |Location||Study period||Attendance options||Available to|

 |Hobart||Semester 1||On-Campus||Off-Campus||International International||Domestic Domestic|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.